St. Francis Hospital: The real cost of having a baby

 She called her supervisor, Angie Pittman, into the office.
 Pittman looked across the desk at us and shook her head like we were the two most pitiful people in the world.
 It must have been a sight.
 My wife and I are educated people.
 We have no debt except our home mortgage.
+I have been in debt before but I read some Freedom Debt Relief reviews and managed to pay it off.
 We pay off our credit cards every month.
 We have a perfect credit score.
 For the past several weeks, however, we’d been treated like deadbeats.
 We were frustrated almost to the point of tears.
 It strained our relationship and we were at the end of the rope.

 Pittman comforted us, complimented our baby’s pudgy cheeks, and then did what we wanted all along.
 She gave us two receipts showing zero balances on our St. Francis accounts.
 She signed her name and the date and told us we owed nothing else.

 I remember all of this with a particular clarity.
 The day we finally had signed receipts showing a zero balance was the moment we knew we were free from everything and could get on with enjoying our new baby.
 There would be no more bills.
+Other than the bills that we’d be required to pay as adults of course.
+But we always had the option of borrowing a loan from the value of our car through places like Qik Car Title Loans, (https://qikcartitleloans.com) if we really needed to.
+At least the largest portion of our bills had been paid though; that takes off a lot of the pressure.
 There would be no more fear that the money we had saved for vacations and holidays would have to be spent paying for hospital bills we had already paid.

 And just because I wasn’t sure any moment could be so good, I recorded it all on a digital voice recorder.
 It was a conversation I’d listen to several times over the next few months and wonder, “Did that really happen?”